Orchestration Cluster authorization

 Self-Managed configuration

-In Self-Managed deployments, enable the authorization system using:
+In Self-Managed deployments, you can enable the authorization system using:

 - application.yaml